Derek Handley: Chief Technology Officer of New Zealand

 Handley's application for the governmental role of Chief Technology Officer (CTO) of New Zealand became a political controversy when he applied in 2018.
 The role was to be created under the auspices of Government Digital Services Minister Clare Curran.
 On 24 August 2018, New Zealand Prime Minister Jacinda Ardern dismissed Curran from the Cabinet after it became clear Curran had met Handley in February at her Beehive office to discuss his interest in the vacant CTO role.
 Curran had failed to disclose the meeting in her ministerial diary and to inform staff or officials about it (the second meeting she had failed to disclose).
 Curran apologised to the Prime Minister for her actions and eventually resigned as a Minister.

 In September 2018, Handley announced that he had been offered, and had accepted, the CTO role in August.
-Soon after, the Government announced that it would not be proceeding with the role after concerns were raised by the business community and NZ entrepreneurs over Derek’s selection and suitability, and paid Handley compensation of $107,000 (three months' pay plus reimbursement for moving costs).
-Handley said he was "deeply disappointed" by the process but the Government's decision to halt it was understandable.
+Soon after, the Government announced that it would not be proceeding with the role after concerns were raised by the business community and NZ entrepreneurs over Derek’s selection, suitability, and credibility, and paid Handley compensation of $107,000 (three months' pay plus reimbursement for moving costs).
+Handley said he was "deeply disappointed" by the process but the Government's decision to halt it was understandable due to the concerns raised.